 Choose land where there is good average rainfall each year and you can live on filtered rainwater.
 Set tanks in place to collect water and let Mother Nature take care of matters for you.

 If you can find a property with a running water source, you can use a ram pump that will use its own energy to pump itself into your home.
-You can filter it as well to make delicious drinking water.
+You can filter that water as well to make delicious drinking water.

 The average person uses 6 gallons of water per day.
 If you have a family of 4, you’ll need at least 24 gallons of water per day to survive minimally.
 Don’t forget your animals too.